lizeren/VLSI-TPL-Detect-Tool/ReadMe.md

 python3 -c "import torch; print('CUDA available:', torch.cuda.is_available())"
 ```
 ## Error when running those pythons
-when running _python3 2_embedding.py_, I have seen this error
+when running _python3 2_embedding.py_, this error occured mant times even all the dependency to CUDA are resolved.
 ```
 RuntimeError('Attempting to deserialize object on a CUDA '
 RuntimeError: Attempting to deserialize object on a CUDA device but torch.cuda.is_available() is False.